When it comes to proper resource optimization, you have to ask yourself four questions:

 For Karpenter to work properly, you need three things:

 For the purposes of this blog post, you’ll see how it’s done with EKS.
-Karpenter is also now available in beta for AKS, so the process is different.
+Karpenter is also now available in beta for AKS, so the process is different (you can watch a video about running Karpenter on AKS here).

 {